Unknown's avatar

 My beautiful picture

 I’ve not bought any dryer sheets or fabric softeners for the past 4 years.
-Considering that I used to go through a box of 120 count dryer sheets every 3 months, I’d say that I’ve saved roughly $55 over the past 4 years and that’s not bad for a really small family.
+Considering that I used to go through a box of 120 count dryer sheets every 3 months, I’d say that I’ve saved roughly $55 over the past 4 years (more $$$ now, since 14 years have passed) and that’s not bad for a small family.

-(On a side note: dryer balls are strictly fabric softeners.
-They do nothing to remove static electricity.
-Only a dehumidifier can do that properly, unless you live where there is high humidity.)
+On a side note: dryer balls are strictly fabric softeners.
+They do nothing to remove static electricity and they’re unscented.
+Most people find adding a few drops of clear, scented essential oils beneficial for adding a pleasant scent to their laundry.
+Only a dehumidifier can do that properly, unless you live where there’s high humidity.

 Save some money and buy a set of dryer balls for your dryer today at my Etsy shop!!